sagesachi/Software-project/markdowntest.md

 # Software-project

 This program is intended to be a design for a text based decision website game.
+It is a story based decision game where a users choices determine their outcome, choices appearing on screen at moments of decision where players are able to chooce what path to take.
+Users can interact with doors, chests, enemies and NPC allies all of which can shape their game outcome with 6 possible story endings.
+The program will follow a decision tree where each decision the player chooses determining which path they will take, a text box appearing on screen for each scenario.

-generating requirements
+generating program requirements
 - requirement 1
 - requirement 2
 - requirement 3